LittleSound/spyware/README.md

 It's just a draft for now.
 If you want to play around, you can clone it and run `nr dev`.

+If you don’t know how to use it, you can take a look at the [unit tests](./test/spyware.test.ts).

 ## TODO

 #### Important